Are you a real estate agent who is looking to switch brokerages?

 6) Transfer Your Listings: How to Transfer Your Current Listings to Your New Brokerage

-Once you have decided to leave your current brokerage and have expressed that desire to your broker, it is time to start thinking about transferring your listings over to your new firm.
+Once you have decided to leave your current brokerage and have expressed that desire to your broker, it is time to start thinking about transferring your listings and listing agreements with clients over to your new firm.

 The good news is that this process is a lot easier than you might think.
 All you need to do is provide the contact information for any of your pending transactions to your new broker and they will take care of the rest.